 To use an analogy, implementing organic SEO is like being a reputable farmer.
 White hat techniques will help grow the best crops, while black hat techniques will produce harmful results.
 While the harm may not be immediately noticeable, it manifests later on.
 Think of using chemicals in crops to make them grow faster.
-While the short term gains might be appealing, the long term consequences will create sickness and lawsuits.
-SEO works in a similar manner.
+While the short-term gains might be appealing, the long-term consequences will create sickness and lawsuits.
+SEO works similarly.

-Most of these platforms existed even in B.P. times.
 The difference now is that the algorithm is more complicated and superior in delivering the results it covets.
-Cheating is now enforced more regularly, and as Google’s algorithm continues to evolve, you can expect those following best practices to continue be rewarded progressively through the next 1-5 years and beyond.
-HVAC Webmasters can of course handle all of these tasks on your behalf for optimal rankings.
+Cheating is now enforced more regularly.
+As Google’s algorithm continues to evolve, you can expect those following best practices to continue being rewarded progressively through the next 1-5 years and beyond.
+HVAC Webmasters can, of course, handle all of these tasks on your behalf for optimal rankings.

 Is Domain Authority Dead?

-Google is getting close to the point where the DA score from Moz is irrelevant.
-Since Google is the end all be all of digital marketing, it is advancing covertly while some companies like Moz are merely trying to keep pace.
-Google is likely looking at metrics that Moz is not even aware of to determine their final scores and produce rankings.
-That doesn’t mean inbound links don’t matter, but you can bet that following Google’s best practices for linking will continue to be rewarded over time.
-So while DA may not be dead, it’s not a metric you should bet your business on.
-So what metrics might Google be looking at instead?:
+Since Google is the end-all-be-all in digital marketing, it is advancing while 3rd-party tools like MOZ are trying to keep pace.
+Google is using metrics that MOZ is unaware of to determine their final scores and produce rankings.
+That doesn’t mean link building for HVAC doesn’t matter, but you can bet that following Google’s best practices for linking will continue to be rewarded over time.
+So while DA may not be dead, it’s not a metric you worth your time.
+So, what metrics might Google be looking at instead?